 Liabilities plus(+) equity owned by your company should be equal (=)to the total assets.

-The items that your business possesses are its assets.
-Your business’s liabilities are the debts it has to settle or the money or payments it owes to another party.
+The items that your business’s assets are its assets; its liabilities are those it has to settle or the money or payments it owes to another party.

 Equity, on the other hand, is the value of the ownership stake you have in your business.
 Assets must be valued at a monetary figure equal to the total of liabilities and equity.